MaggieAppleton/invenntion/README.md

 - [x] Wireframe main user flow
 - [x] Wireframe onboarding sequence
 - [ ] Final designs that meet all the requirements
-- [ ] Make an example dataset of prompts and good answers
+- [ ] Write an example dataset of prompts and good answers to fine-tune on
+- [ ] Prompt engineering
 - [ ] Research how we can accept OpenAI keys and use them for API requests without compromising user security